+13.2.
 Auditing fees

-PricewaterhouseCoopers received a fee of CHF 5.8 million for auditing the 2016 financial statements (2015: CHF 4.9 million).
+PricewaterhouseCoopers received a fee of CHF 11.9 million for auditing the 2017 financial statements (2016: CHF 5.8 million).
+The increase is the result of additional audit procedures in relation to the abandoned merger with Huntsman.

+13.3.
 Additional fees

-PricewaterhouseCoopers received a total fee of CHF 1.8 million for additional services (2015: CHF 2.0 million).
-These services comprise audit-related services of CHF 0.2 million, consulting services of CHF 0.1 million and tax services of CHF 1.5 million.
+PricewaterhouseCoopers received a total fee of CHF 1.1 million for additional services (2016: CHF 1.8 million).
+These services comprise audit-related services of CHF 0.2 million, consulting services of CHF 0.1 million and tax services of CHF 0.8 million.

+13.4.
 Supervisory and control instruments vis-à-vis the auditors

 The Audit Committee of the Board of Directors is responsible for overseeing and evaluating the performance of the external auditors on behalf of the Board of Directors and recommends to the Board of Directors whether PwC should be proposed to the Annual General Meeting for reelection.
 Criteria applied for the performance assessment of PwC include technical and operational competence, independent and objective view, employment of sufficient resources, focus on areas of significant risk to Clariant, ability to provide effective and practical recommendations, and open and effective communication and coordination with the Audit Committee, Corporate Auditing, and management.
-In 2016, seven joint meetings were held with the external auditor's representatives.
+In 2017, eight joint meetings were held with the external auditor's representatives.
 These meetings were attended by members of the Audit Committee, the partner and senior manager of the audit firm, Clariant's CFO, the Group Accountant, the Head of Corporate Auditing, the General Counsel and partly the Group Compliance Officer.
 Depending on the topics to be discussed, the meetings were also attended by the Group Risk Manager.
 The auditors communicate audit plans and findings to the Audit Committee and issue reports to the Board of Directors in accordance with article 728b of the Swiss Code of Obligations.
 The Audit Committee's approval is required for all services provided by PwC exceeding a fee volume of CHF 0.2 million.
 These services may include audit and audit-related services, as well as tax and other services.
 PwC and the Executive Committee report to the Audit Committee on a regular basis regarding the extent of services provided in conjunction with this approval.

-Enterprise risk management (ERM)
+14. Enterprise risk management (ERM)

-Under the Enterprise Risk Management Policy, based on the risk management standard of the Institute of Risk Managers, a tool is used to prepare risk assessments every year by Business Units, Service Units and Regions by assessing threats and opportunities that will impact the objectives set for Clariant overall.
-These objectives are a result of the overall strategy of the company as set by the Board of Directors and implemented by the Executive Committee.
+Under the Enterprise Risk Management Policy, based on the standard of "The Institute of Risk Management", each year a tool is used to prepare risk assessments by Business Units, Service Units and Regions to assess threats that will impact the achievement of the objectives set for Clariant overall.
+These objectives are a result of the overall strategy of the group as set by the Board of Directors and implemented by the Executive Committee.

-The Executive Committee is responsible for monitoring the risk management assessments for relevance and consistency.
+The Executive Committee is responsible for monitoring the risk assessments for relevance and consistency.

-Objective setting is finalized during the last quarter of the year.
-These objectives, considering the threats and opportunities, are subject to scrutiny by the Executive Committee during meetings with each Business Unit.
-Also reviewed and discussed are the measures proposed to maximize opportunities and reduce or contain threats.
+The objectives are set in the fourth quarter of the year.
+These objectives, threats and opportunities are subject to scrutiny by the Executive Committee during meetings with each Business Unit.
+Also reviewed and discussed are proposed measures to reduce or contain threats.
 In that context, mitigation measures are defined and responsibilities are assigned.

-The Group, the Business Units and the Regions are also required to make risk assessments on the same criteria.
 All stakeholders are required to report significant changes to existing identified risks and new threats and opportunities as they arise.

-Risk Registers are maintained using an assessment of the financial, operational and reputational impact and the likelihood to score and rank all identified risks.
+Risk Registers are maintained using financial, operational and reputational impact and probability assessments to score and rank all identified risks.
 The assessment also addresses the measures in place to manage the risk identified with dates for completion of the measures.
 Effectiveness of the measures is also assessed.